 By June 2014, in gross terms, total debt was KSh2.423 trillion (47.9 per cent of GDP) and in June 2015, the debt stood at KSh KSh2.844 trillion (49.9 per cent of GDP).

 Kenya rebased its GDP in 2014.
-Rebasing means replacing the old base year used for compiling the constant price estimates to a new and more recent base year.
+Rebasing means replacing the old base year used for compiling the constant price estimates for a new and more recent base year.
 In this case, Kenya changed the base year from 2001 to 2009 which increased its value of goods and services (GDP) by nearly 25 per cent in 2013.

 Gross public debt increased to KSh3.827 trillion by December 2016.
 This is equivalent to 51.5 per cent of GDP according to the Second Quarterly Budget and Economic Review Report 2016/17 from the Treasury.
 By January 2017, it stood at KSh3.887 trillion which is 52.3 per cent of GDP.